 Here’s a great excerpt from the book:

-1) If an emotion can’t change the condition or the situation you’re dealing with, it is likely an unhelpful emotion.
-Or, quite possibly, a destructive one.
+1) If an emotion can’t change the condition or the situation you’re dealing with, that emotion is likely to be unhelpful or quite possibly, destructive.

-Always remember that there is no end to obstacles.
-As long as you have goals that are worth attaining, new obstacles will always surface in front of you.
-But this is what makes life really interesting.
+P.S.
+Always remember that there is no end to your obstacles!
+As long as you have worthy goals in life, new obstacles will always emerge.
+But this is what makes life interesting.
+This makes the effort and the hustle all worth it.
 With each trials turned into triumph, you will develop strength, wisdom and perspective.
 Soon, you will be left with the best version of yourself and all the great feats you’ve accomplished in life.